Royal Tree Lodge: Our full report

-Food quality: When we last visited in October 2007 for a night – our dinner was delicious.
+- When we last visited in June 2017 for a night we had the following.

-Dinner is served outside under the stars, on a wooden deck which leads out from the main area.
-It's a relaxed affair, although we found the meal top class and the service faultless.
-We ate with the other guests, at a long wooden dining room table, and enjoyed a cheese & asparagus soufflé starter, followed by delicious lamb chops, piped mashed potatoes and fresh vegetables.
+Dinner was served in the main dining area at a long wooden dining room table.
+It's a relaxed affair, although we found the meal tasty.
+We ate with the other guests and enjoyed a lamb chops, fresh vegetables and gem squash stuffed with sweetcorn.
 To top that off, desert was crepes and ice-cream.

-Communications: The camp has a land line.
-Email is available on request but it is a very slow connection.
+- The camp has a land line.
+Wifi is available on request but it is a very slow connection.